-- Consumables: The overall value of consumables cannot exceed 30% of the project value.
-For GBER applications, consumables must be incurred directly as a result of the project. - Travel: Travel is permitted for attending a conference or coordinating with foreign collaborators or stakeholders, up to a maximum of € 4,000.
+Consumables: The overall value of consumables cannot exceed 30% of the project value.

+Kindly note that instruments, specialised equipment and consumables collectively, cannot exceed 50% of the project value.

+o Travel: Travel is permitted for attending of a conference or coordinating with foreign collaborators or stakeholders, up to a maximum of € 4,000. (excluding indirect costs).